GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

    # Allowed values: :POST, :PUT, :PATCH.
 Default: :POST
    # create_verb: :POST

-   # Overrides the update URL for the resource.
-(Otherwise, the self_link URL
+   # Overrides the URL for the resource's standard Update method.
+(If unset, the
-   # will be used.)
+   # self_link URL will be used by default.) https://google.aip.dev/134
    # Terraform field names enclosed in double curly braces will be replaced
    # with the field values from the resource at runtime.
    # update_url: 'projects/{{project}}/locations/{{location}}/resourcenames/{{resource_id}}'